Mark Kaufman

 Examples:

-• In one article, the author falsely claims that a defunct NASA mission discovered water on asteroids when it was actually detected by SOFIA.
+• In one article, the author claims that a defunct NASA mission discovered water on asteroids when it was actually detected by SOFIA.

 Recent Articles